nealpandey/smallapi/README.md

     This endpoint accepts a JSON document consisting of a one key, "body", assigns a id, and stores the document in CosmoDB
 2. Post Callback: https://smallapi.azurewebsites.net/api/callback

-    This Callback endpoint can be used post update the status of document.
+    This Callback endpoint can be used to POST update the status of document.
 It accepts request with document id and status in JSON format.
 3. Put Callback: https://smallapi.azurewebsites.net/api/callback

-    This Callback endpoint can be used PUT update the status of document.
+    This Callback endpoint can be used to PUT update the status of document.
 It accepts request with document id, status and detail in JSON format.
 4. Get Status: https://smallapi.azurewebsites.net/api/status/{id}

-    Given the unique ID, we should be able to get the status of the document.
+    Given the unique ID, we should be able to GET the status of the document.

-Please refer the exercise requirements of the above endpoints or contact me for any questions.
+Please refer the exercise requirements or contact me for any questions.

 ## Getting Started